 The Lord Jesus said, “Come to Me, all you who labor and are heavy laden, and I will give you rest.”
 (Matt.
 11:28 NKJV).

-If truly you have come to Christ and submitted to His lordship, you have a divine right and access to a divine rest in the Lord while you live in this agitated world.
+If indeed you have come to Christ and submitted to His lordship, you have a divine right and access to a divine rest in the Lord while you live in this hectic world.

 The word “rest” in the Hebrew “damam” literarily means “to be dumb.”
 This implies “to stop, to cease, to hold peace, to quiet self, to be silent, to be still, to tarry or wait.”

-To take rest in the Lord therefore imply: “to stop from struggling to please God through the works of the law; to cease from fear, worries and anxieties about anything; to hold your peace in the midst of troubles, trusting in the Lord’s help; to quiet yourself and refuse to be upset, restless or agitated in the days of adversities; and to be still and wait upon the Lord for divine instructions when under pressures to act.
+To take rest in the Lord, therefore, imply: “to stop from struggling to please God through the works of the law; to cease from fear, worries, and anxieties about anything; to hold your peace amid troubles, trusting in the Lord’s help; to quiet yourself and refuse to be upset, restless or agitated in the days of adversities; and to be still and wait upon the Lord for divine instructions when under pressures to act.”

 How do you know someone who has taken his rest in the Lord?